Best Home Security Systems for Rural Areas

 SecureScore™: 9.2/10

 SimpliSafe protects homes and families all across rural America.
-Cellular backup ensures your system never misses a beat (or a burglar!).
-The equipment is easy to install, and there are no contracts.
-SimpliSafe is a safe bet for country living.
+Cellular backup ensures your system never misses a beat — or a burglar — and with their new Fast Protect Monitoring, you’ll always have a watchful eye on your property.

 View Packages